OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2023-11-01-gitlab-docker-mac.markdown

 ---
 A little while ago I installed Ubuntu on my aging iMac and subsequently installed Gitlab on it with a view to bring as much of my source code on premise as possible.

-As frequently happens, a proof of concept investigation soon becomes something you rely on but it still needs some of the basics sorting out - in the case of my Gitlab instance this means docker image upgrades and backup and restore processes.
+As frequently happens, a proof of concept investigation soon becomes something you rely on but it still needs some of the basics sorting out - in the case of my Gitlab instance this means docker image upgrades and a backup/restore process.

-I have to say I was both surprised and pleased to see the frequency of the docker image updates but so far I've not installed an of them as I need to investigate and verify that I can backup and restore everything in the event that an image update goes wrong or I have a hardware failure of some sort.
+I have to say I was both surprised and pleased to see the frequency of the docker image updates but so far I've not installed any of them as I need to investigate and verify that I can backup and restore everything in the event that an image update goes wrong or I have a hardware failure of some sort.

 With the iMac running my 'production' instance and Gitlab not apparently supporting a Docker installation on Windows that only leaves my MacBook Pro (MBP) to perform my investigations.